GigaKhintibidze/GigaKhintibidze-Portfolio/README.md

   **Issues:**
   1. Theoretical information About UI/UX Testing and writing UI/UX Test Cases and Bug-Reports
   2. Writing Test Cases and Bug-Reports in Visual Studio Code and Automate and automatically run two test cases
+  3. Theorical information about BrowserStack and UI/UX Test Cases and Bug Reports review